 These four areas are home to very contrasting terrains and conditions… your road trip of the UK just got very interesting.

-Okay so you know you want to go on a UK road trip but where do you go?
+Okay so you’re planning a UK road trip but where exactly do you go?
 Where should you not miss?
 It’s key here to spend some good time researching all the possibilities and to have a real good think about what kind of adventure you’d like to prioritise on your UK road trip

 Do you want to see the mountains?
 Would you like to see lakes?
 Do you want ocean time?
 Or ocean drives?
 Do you want hiking possibilities or more of a city vibe?

 In the following sections, I’ve outlined the most popular places worth noting when planning your UK road trip stop-offs in England, Wales, Scotland and Northern Ireland in the hope that I will add some decent length to your bucket list.
 After all, there’s so much to do in the UK, it’s just a matter of choosing what adventures suit you most.